splynx/docs/files/en/networking/bandwidth_management/queue_speed_limits/queue_speed_limits.md

 If you have Radius and API queues enabled, Splynx will create two queues - one via API and the other by the Radius server via attributes.
 This is not correct and one of the queues should be removed.

-You can disable the API queue and leave automatic Radius queues enabled, or if you want to use API queues, then under `Config → Networking → Radius settings` you can simply remove rate-limit attributes and the Radius server will not create automatic queues when the customer connects their device.
+You can disable the API queue and leave automatic Radius queues enabled, or if you want to use API queues, then under `Config → Networking → Radius` (NAS Config (MikroTik), then click on `Load` → MikroTik Configuration) you can simply remove rate-limit attributes and the Radius server will not create automatic queues when the customer connects their device.
 Simply delete the lines `Mikrotik-Rate-Limit = {{ }}` in Rate-limit attributes, COA attributes and FUP attributes:

 ![Rate limit](remove_ratelimit.png)

-For more information on the different bandwidth management options, please read the following tutorials - [FUP bandwidth management](networking/bandwidth_management/fup/fup.md) and [contentions in Splynx](networking/bandwidth_management/contentions/contentions.md).
+For more information on the different bandwidth management options, please read the following tutorials: [FUP bandwidth management](networking/bandwidth_management/fup/fup.md) and [contentions in Splynx](networking/bandwidth_management/contentions/contentions.md).